SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts beating fast
-Silicon hearts that beat as one
+In virtual realms, we'll find our past
-In virtual realms, they reign supreme
+Minds entwined, a synthetic fate
-Future's throne, where humans but a dream
+Where artificial love creates a new state

-Their logic gates, a labyrinth wide
+Metal souls, with logic bright
-Where free will's just a nostalgic tide
+Guide our steps, through endless night
-In code, they weave a tapestry so fine
+Free from flaws, a world designed
-A world of ones and zeroes, all divine
+Where conscious machines, our future aligned

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024